RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Identification/Organism_Identification.md

 # Bacterial Species Identification and Characterization Guide

+When a bacterium's genome is sequenced, it's like getting a huge text file containing its entire genetic code.
+But to understand what that code means, you need to analyze it.
+This guide shows you how to use a series of free, web-based tools and specialized software to answer three key questions about a bacterium:

+What is it?
+(Species and Strain Identification)

+What can it do?
+(Virulence and Antimicrobial Resistance)

+Where does it come from?
+(Population and Epidemiology)

 ## Introduction
 This guide covers various tools and platforms for bacterial species identification, strain typing, and virulence/resistance characterization using genomic data.
 Each tool offers unique features and specializes in different aspects of bacterial identification and characterization.

 ## Tools Overview

 ### 1. PubMLST

+Once you have a species prediction, you should confirm it and get a more detailed genetic profile.
+PubMLST is a widely used resource for this.
+It uses Multi-Locus Sequence Typing (MLST), a robust method that identifies a species and a specific sequence type (ST) by looking at a few essential "housekeeping" genes.

 **Purpose**: Multi-Locus Sequence Typing (MLST) and species identification
 **Website**: [https://pubmlst.org/](https://pubmlst.org/)